 How challenger banks can use language to win customers, deepen engagement and survive shakeout

-There’s a serious threat approaching challenger banks: they’re starting to sound the same.
+There’s a serious threat approaching challenger banks language: they’re starting to sound the same.

 The neo (‘challenger’) banks are approaching the equivalent of the pop star’s tricky second album.
 It’s now time for them to break away from their peers, dump gimmicks and offer prospective clients a belief in something beyond novelty.

 But our analysis reveals neobanks are actually starting to drift closer together in one critical area: their brand language.
 Yet it’s language that humans use to project personality and deepen relationships.

 In this paper, we look at the underlying causes, the impact and the possible solutions.

 To avoid shake out: move from product innovation to engagement innovation

 There’s a recognised life cycle for any industry: startup, growth, shakeout, maturity and (for some) decline.1 While product innovations signal newness and kick start growth, features such as brightly coloured portrait cards and free overseas cash withdrawals are quickly copied: just ask N26, Revolut and Curve about their metal cards.2